 Every day, in everything we do, we will collaborate and innovate with one goal in mind: To improve the health and well-being of all children in our region.

-why did Dayton Children's and community providers decide to create a clinically integrated network?
+why did Dayton Children's Hospital and community providers create a clinically integrated network?

 Dayton Children's and its community-based colleagues partnered to leverage resources to better support our region's independent pediatric providers.
 As a result, Dayton Children's Health Partners was established.

 We work together to measure and track improvements in quality and efficiency, positioning us to improve the care delivered to our patients and to enter into additional collaborative relationships with payers.